-Definitions and philosophy of urban conservation; setting objectives and formulating policy, criteria for selecting and assessing conservation areas; planning consideration to protect and enhance the urban fabric; legislation and mechanisms for urban conservation existing in NSW and elsewhere; potential; some effects of urban conservation (physical, social, economic); attitudes to urban conservation; case study of selecting and planning a conservation area.
+Definitions and philosophy of heritage and conservation planning.
+Setting objectives and formulating policy, criteria for selecting and assessing heritage and conservation areas; planning considerations to protect and enhance the community fabric; legislation and mechanisms for heritage and conservation existing in New South Wales and elsewhere; potential; some effects of heritage and conservation (physical, social, economic); attitudes to heritage and conservation.
+Case studies of selecting and planning a heritage and/or conservation area.